 I’m like, well, I think, you know, it’s kind of like a Swiss army knife.
 You take what you need.
 And if you had everything out at one go, it’d be like this Frankenstein.
 And do you really need all of it?
 No, you just use the bits and pieces that you actually need.

-So that, let me end now.
-So they’ve got this cool feature as well, where you can actually do this live demo mode and show people behind the scenes of your actual, yeah, live stream.
+Let me end now.
+They’ve got this cool feature as well, where you can actually do this live demo mode and show people behind the scenes of your actual, yeah, live stream.
 So that was a look at Ecamm live and how I kind of use it.

-So you can kind of see it’s significantly different to StreamYard.
-So that’s why I’ve always been reluctant to compare the pair because they’re completely different offerings, but I get it.
+You can kind of see it’s significantly different to StreamYard.
+That’s why I’ve always been reluctant to compare the pair because they’re completely different offerings, but I get it.
 You know, some people are looking to choose one or the other and it really depends.

 It really depends on what you want and what’s important to you.
 And if you go back through the features, you say the key ones that I’ve outlined, I can’t possibly outline every single difference between both of the software providers like this live stream will probably be 12 hours and ain’t nobody got time for that.

 I just took the key ones that I feel are most important for the most part.
 And yeah, I just showed it to you.
-So that essentially is my wrap of, you know, Ecamm live versus StreamYard, I look behind the scenes, you know, battle of the live streaming software.
+That essentially is my wrap of, you know, Ecamm live versus StreamYard, I look behind the scenes, you know, battle of the live streaming software.

 No, not really.
 In my experience, what would I say is better?
 I’m really reluctant to say better because I don’t think there’s, you know, one that’s better than the other.
 I think it’s more about, what’s better for you.
 What’s better for your needs.